Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Related Work

-\textbf{Contrastive Learning for Representation Learning.} Contrastive loss~\cite{chopra2005learning,dimension_reduction_lecun} was introduced for distance metric learning to decide whether the pair of data is similar or dissimilar.
-Taking a step further, triplet loss~\cite{Distance_Metric_Learning,large_scale_online_learning,facenet} achieves distance metric learning by using triplets, including a query sample ($\mathbf{x}$), it is a positive sample ($\mathbf{x}^{+}$) and a negative sample ($\mathbf{x}^{-}$).
-The goal of triplet loss is to push the difference of similarity between positive and negative samples to the query sample to be greater than a predefined margin parameter.
-By pulling similar concepts to be closer in the embedding space and pushing the dissimilar ones to be far apart, triplet loss achieves better feature representation learning.
-However, one of the main issues is that it only learns from one negative sample, ignoring the dissimilarity with all the other candidate negative samples, leading to unbalanced metric learning.
-To solve this problem, \cite{npair_loss} introduces N-pair loss to learn from multiple negative samples for balanced metric learning.
-SimCLR~\cite{chen2020simple} produces two noise versions of $\mathbf{x}$ via different data augmentation strategies, and it then maximizes agreement between differently augmented views of the same sample via a contrastive loss in latent space.
-Consider a sample $\mathbf{x}$ and its two correlated views $\tilde{\mathbf{x}}_i$ and $\tilde{\mathbf{x}}_j$, where $\tilde{\mathbf{x}}_i$ and $\tilde{\mathbf{x}}_j$ is defined as the positive pair, \cite{chen2020simple} design a self-supervised feature representation framework with a base encoder $f(\cdot)$ (\eg~ResNet backbone) and a projection head $g(\cdot)$ (\eg~a MLP), where the former is for image backbone feature extraction, and the latter produces latent space representation, where contrastive loss is applied.
-In this case, the contrastive prediction task aims to identify $\tilde{\mathbf{x}}_j$ in $\{\tilde{\mathbf{x}}_k\}_{k\neq i}$ for a given $\tilde{\mathbf{x}}_i$.
-The main strategy to achieve self-supervised contrastive learning is constructing positive/negative pairs via data augmentation techniques~\cite{xie2021propagate,li2021dense,wang2021dense,van2021unsupervised,o2020unsupervised,chaitanya2020contrastive,xie2021detco}.
-Instead of model instance/image discrimination, dense contrastive learning~\cite{Wang_2022_CVPR_SimSet,wang2021exploring} aims to explore pixel-level similarity. \cite{wang2021exploring} introduces pixel-wise contrastive learning, and applies it to semantic segmentation.
-Specifically, the positive/negative pairs, namely memory bank~\cite{wang2020xbm,chen2020improved,he2020momentum,chen2020simple,wang2022contrastive}, can be from the same image or different images, leading to intra/inter-image level pixel-wise contrastive learning.
+\textbf{Contrastive Learning for Representation Learning.} Contrastive loss~\cite{chopra2005learning,dimension_reduction_lecun,chen2020simple} is introduced for distance metric learning to decide whether the pair of samples is similar or dissimilar.
+Taking a step further, triplet loss~\cite{Distance_Metric_Learning,large_scale_online_learning,facenet} uses triplets to push the difference of similarity between positive ($\mathbf{x}^{+}$) and negative samples ($\mathbf{x}^{-}$) to the query sample ($\mathbf{x}$) to be greater than a predefined threshold and achieves better feature representation learning.
+Later,~\cite{npair_loss} introduces N-pair loss to learn from multiple negative samples.
+The main strategy to achieve self-supervised contrastive learning is constructing positive/negative pairs via data augmentation~\cite{xie2021propagate,li2021dense,wang2021dense,van2021unsupervised,o2020unsupervised,chaitanya2020contrastive,xie2021detco}.
+Instead of model instance/image discrimination, dense contrastive learning~\cite{Wang_2022_CVPR_SimSet,wang2021exploring}, widely used in segmentation tasks, aims to explore pixel-level similarity.
+Specifically, memory bank~\cite{wang2020xbm,chen2020improved,he2020momentum,chen2020simple,wang2022contrastive} stores historical samples from the same image or different images to make up the positive/negative pool, thereby improving the discriminative capabilities of the model.
+In this paper, we explore contrastive learning to extensively maximize the alignment of model output with the audio signal from a density ratio perspective, leading to both effective guided segmentation and distinction of our solution with existing techniques~\cite{sun2023learning}.